Man Stabbed Minutes After Being Accused Of Pleasuring Himself On The New York City Subway

-A man who had been accused of pleasuring himself on the New York City subway was attacked moments later by the woman who claimed to catch him in the act the act, leaving the subway rider with a stab wound.
+A man who had been accused of pleasuring himself on the New York City subway was attacked moments later by the woman who claimed to catch him in the act, leaving the subway rider with a stab wound.

 The incident took place on Saturday evening on a southbound No. 5 train on Manhattan’s East Side.
-As the New York Post reported, a woman confronted a man who she believed was inappropriately touching himself.
+As The New York Post reported, a woman confronted a man who she believed was inappropriately touching himself.

 “Stop playing with yourself,” the woman told the man, police later said.